nealey/homepage/content/blog/2023/10-28-your-first-train-trip/index.md

 That way, if you have a big delay, you're just using your buffer.

+If you're delayed overnight,
+Amtrak will put you up in a hotel.
+But you're not required to rush to the hotel immediately and watch TV!
+You can get there whenever you like, and do some touring.
+This is an awesome perk of train travel!

 Pack Food
 --------

-You can buy food on the train, but it's not cheap.
+You can buy meals on the train, but it's not cheap.
 It's meant to be an upscale dining experience, and the prices reflect it: